felipesantos94/mpg-test/README.md

 COUCHBASE_BUCKET_NAME=mpg

-!!`OBS: The runtime and db versions used in this project were Node.js v20.2.0 and Couchbase Server 7.2.0 community edition.`!!
+`OBS: The runtime and db versions used in this project were Node.js v20.2.0 and Couchbase Server 7.2.0 community edition.`

 ## Usage